oyx15/URAR_Client/README.md

-# URAR_Client
+# USAR_Client
-urban research and rescue client android app
+urban search and rescue client android app

 This is a group project for ECE671 Final Project.